GameStop Corp. (GME) CEO George Sherman on Q1 2020 Results - Earnings Call Transcript

 Jim Bell

 So I don't remember saying that, specifically.
 But the way the borrowing base works, Carla is that it's obviously supported by the inventory.
 It's an asset backed lending revolver, the primary security factors the inventory and AR, and so as a function of that, it follows the high seasonality of our fourth quarter.

-And so the peak availability in that revolver $430 million, but that really only is available during the couple of months, really November, December timeframe, if you think about it that way generally speaking.
+And so the peak availability in that revolver is $430 million, but that really only is available during the couple of months, really November, December timeframe, if you think about it that way generally speaking.
 And so in essence, anywhere between $150 million and $250 million availability for the rest of the year again depending on the inventory levels.

 Carla Casella

-And so did you give that availability was as of 1Q and I was just, I understand the season are, but I was wondering if this year with the COVID disruption expect any of that to be different, you've reduced your inventory pretty considerably.
+And so did you give that availability was as of 1Q and I was just, I understand the seasonality, but I was wondering if this year with the COVID disruption expect any of that to be different, you've reduced your inventory pretty considerably.

 Jim Bell

-Yes, and again I just don’t have that number off top of my head, but it's in the Q and certainly available there and sorry about that, Carla, but I just don't have it off top of my head.
+Yes, and again I just don’t have that number off top of my head, but it's in the Q. And certainly available there and sorry about that, Carla, but I just don't have it off top of my head.
 But suffice it to say, yes, we've reduced our inventory levels, but we do have availability.
-And as we mentioned for example, we paid down about actually down about 100, we really borrowed about $150 million in the revolver, and we paid down $50 million of that.
+And as we mentioned for example, we paid down about actually down to about 100, we really borrowed about $150 million in the revolver, and we paid down $50 million of that.
 So we're holding about $100 million as of about a week or two ago.

 Carla Casella